tbtommyb/wedding/content/info/index.md

 ## Ceremony

-The ceremony will be at Merton College Chapel at **1.15pm**.
+Everyone is invited to the wedding ceremony at Merton College Chapel.
+Please arrive by **1.15pm**.

 The address is:

 Merton College
 Merton Street